-A solid portion of a meteoroid that survives
+A meteorite is the solid portion of a meteoroid that survives

 its fall to Earth, or some other body.
 Meteorites are classified as stony

 meteorites, iron meteorites,

 and stony iron meteorites, and further

 categorized according to their mineralogical content as shown in the table

 (see individual entries for each of these types).
 They range in size from

 microscopic to many meters across.
 Of the several tens of tons of cosmic